IRNAS/pira-smart-software/README.md

  4. Measure distance with MB7092XL-MaxSonar-WRMA1
  5. Send data to TheThingsNetwork
  6. Send data over RockBlock Iridium modem
- 7. Send images to Azure cloud
+ 7. Send images and data to Azure cloud storage
  8. Send data to M2X IoT platform
+ 9. Capture and process sensor data from CAN bus

 ## RESIN - Fleet configuration variables
 The following fleet configuration variables must be defined for correct operation: